MauritsBleeker/svl-framework/README.md

 We implemented a PyTorch Dataloader class that loads the images from the memory of the compute node the training runs on.
 The captions are loaded from either the Flickr30k or MS-COCO annotation file.

-Please update the *.yaml config with the right file paths.
+Update the *.yaml config with the right file paths.

 ```angular2html
 img_path:
 annotation_file:
 annotation_path:
 ```

 ### Vocabulary class

-To create the vocabulary class, please run:
+To create the vocabulary class, run:

 ```angular2html
 python utils/vocab.py
 ```
-With the correct input flags.
+With the appropriate input flags.

 ### Job files